Glorify1705/Game/README.md

 # TODO

+- [X] Assets as a zip file.
+- [ ] Pixelated effect by rendering to a small framebuffer.
+- [ ] Log lines using circular buffer.
+- [ ] IMGUI and copy of log.
 - [ ] Convert all vendored repos into Git submodules.
+- [ ] Compilable with Visual Studio.
+- [ ] Hot asset/code reloading.
 - [ ] Configure renderer allocator sizes with a header or environment variables.
 - [ ] Screenshots.
+- [ ] Collission